Can You Trust Guardio To Keep You Safe Online?

 Real-time browsing protection

-Guardio comes as a browser extension for Chromium-based browsers (Chrome, Edge, Opera, etc.) and works across Android and iOS mobile devices as well as Mac and Windows computers.
+Guardio comes as a browser extension for Chromium-based browsers (Chrome, Microsoft Edge, Opera, etc.) and works across Android and iOS mobile devices as well as Mac and Windows computers.

 Since Guardio prevents you from accessing and downloading harmful material, it can stop most malware from ever getting to you.
 It also claims to disable malware on your browser.
-With no third-party malware tests available for Guardio, however, it's unclear how effective it is at blocking viruses and other threats [*].
+With no third-party malware tests available for Guardio, however, it's unclear how effective it is at blocking viruses and other threats.

 What you need to know: Guardio may protect you from harmful extensions and downloads while you’re on a Chromium browser; but if you encounter malware while using a different browser type (or while offline), Guardio will not detect it.